-All refunds will be subject to government laws, rules, regulations, or orders of the country in which the ticket was originally purchased and of the country in which the refund is being made.
-Refunds will be made subject to the following provisions:
+All refunds will be subject to government laws, rules, regulations; or orders of the country in which the ticket was originally purchased and of the country in which the refund is being made.
+Refunds will be made subject to the following provisions.

-- (1) For purchases made in certain currencies or in certain countries, refunds of tickets, or deposit receipts shall be made only in the currency used for such purchase, or only in the country where such purchase was made; - (2) Refunds of tickets or deposit receipts purchased in currency other than Canadian dollars will made, using the same rate of exchange as was applied in computing the original cost of the ticket.
+- (1) For purchases made in certain currencies or in certain countries, refunds of tickets, or deposit receipts shall be made only in the currency used for such purchase, or only in the country where such purchases was made. - (2) Refunds of tickets or deposit receipts purchased in currency other than Canadian dollars will be made, using the same rate of exchange as was applied in computing the original cost of the ticket.

-C. Person to Whom Refund is Made
+C. Person to Whom Refund Is Made

-Except as provided below, Air Canada will refund in accordance with this rule only to the person named who originally purchased the ticket in the original form of payment used to make the booking.
+Except as provided below or as required by applicable local rules, Air Canada will refund in accordance with this rule only to the person who originally purchased the ticket in the original form of payment used to make the booking.

-Exception 1: Tickets issued in exchange for a prepaid ticket advice (PTA) and/or miscellaneous charge order (MCO) will be refundable only to the purchaser of the PTA and/or MCO.
+Exception 1: Tickets issued in exchange for Prepaid Ticket Advice (PTA) and/or miscellaneous charge order (MCO) will be refundable only to the purchaser of the PTA and/or MCO.

-Exception 2: Tickets issued against a credit card honoured by Air Canada will be refunded only to the account of the person to whom such credit card was issued, unless the refund was rejected by the financial institution who had issued it, on the basis that the credit card used for purchase has been closed.
+Exception 2: Tickets issued against a credit card honored by Air Canada will be refunded only to the account of the person to whom such credit card was issued, unless the refund was rejected by the financial institution who had issued it, on the basis that the credit card used for purchase has been closed.
 In such cases, Air Canada will issue the refund to an alternate credit card issued in the name of the person to whom the credit card originally used for payment was issued.